Mark9Williams/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -type d -not path '.' | wc -l: Write a script that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account Hidden directories should be counted

+ls -t1 | head:Create a script that displays the 10 newest files in the current directory.
+One file per line
+Sorted from the newest to the oldest